akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/file-and-resource-directives/listDirectoryContents.rst

 Description
 -----------

-The ``listDirectoryContents`` directive renders a response only for directories.
+Completes GET requests with a unified listing of the contents of all given directories.
+The actual rendering of the directory contents is performed by the in-scope ``Marshaller[DirectoryListing]``.

 To just serve files use :ref:`-getFromDirectory-`.

-To serve files and provide a browseable directory listing use :ref:`-getFromBrowsableDirectories-` instead.
+To serve files and provide a browseable directory listing use :ref:`-getFromBrowseableDirectories-` instead.

 The rendering can be overridden by providing a custom ``Marshaller[DirectoryListing]``, you can read more about it in :ref:`-getFromDirectory-` 's documentation.